kieransahoo/kieransahoo/README.md

 <h1 align="center">Hi 👋, Everyone.
 My Name is Kiran Kumar Sahoo</h1>
 <h3 align="center">Aspiring JAVA Backend Developer.
 Currently Learning Spring Security and AWS. </h3>
-<p  align="center">I am a Aspiring  Java backend developer with experience in building projects using Spring Boot and JDBC during my journey in Masai School.
-I have a strong understanding of core Java concepts and have practical experience working with databases and ORM frameworks.
-I am always eager to learn and am always looking to improve my skills.
-I am confident in my ability to develop  a quality Java-based applications and am always eager to take on new challenges and projects.Also Passionate and curious about technology that are user friendly and problem solving.</p>
+<p  align="center">As an aspiring Java backend developer, I have experience building Frontend and Backend projects using Tech Stack Like <b> HTML, CSS ,JavaScript Java, Maven, Hibernate,Spring Boot and JDBC</b> .
+Along with a strong understanding of <b>core Java concepts/<b>, I also have practical experience working with <b>Databases ,ORM frameworks and Spring Framework</b>.
+I am always eager to learn and improve my skills, and I am confident in my ability to develop quality Java-based applications.

+In addition to my technical skills, I am passionate and curious about technology that is user-friendly and problem-solving.
+I am eager to explore new technologies and tech stacks to build applications that meet user needs and exceed expectations.</p>
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=kieransahoo&label=Profile%20views&color=0e75b6&style=flat" alt="kieransahoo" /> </p>